WEC-Sim/WEC-Sim/source/features.rst

 To do this, you would use the :code:`body(i).setInitDisp(...);`, :code:`constraint(i).setInitDisp(...)`, :code:`pto(i).setInitDisp(...)`, and :code:`mooring(i).setInitDisp(...)` method in the WEC-Sim input file.
 A description of the required input can be found in the method's header comments.
 Note that :code:`body(i).cg`, :code:`constraint(i).loc`, :code:`pto(i).loc`, and :code:`mooring.ref` must be defined prior to using the object's :code:`.setInitDisp` method.

+For more information, refer to the `WEC-Sim_Application repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ IEA OES Task 10 example.

 ..
 MoorDyn